 Investments in technology and productivity

 Recessions are not a time to simply play it safe.
 Those who do will more often fail.
 Down-times are excellent times to adopt new technologies and in particular automate and invest in increased productivity.
 During downtime, the opportunity cost is lower than during good times.
 When the economy is excellent investing in internal productivity and IT, it diverts resources from increasing revenue.
 When there is less demand, there are more resources available for spending time on internal development and improvements without it hurting revenue.
-This means adopting new technology costs less during down-time than during good times.
+Adopting new technology would cost less during down-time than during good times.
 Digital technology can help cut costs; successful companies prioritise automation and data-driven decision making.
 IT investments make companies more agile and better to handle uncertainty and rapid change after a recession.

 How will the world change due to Covid-19?